As you can imagine, we love resort hopping at Disney World! We think it’s one of the best ways to maximize your Walt Disney World vacation.

 - Walk over to Fantasia Gardens for a round of mini-golf.

-- Head over to the Boardwalk to see all the nightlife.
+- Head over to the Boardwalk to see the nightlife.

 Disney’s Skyliner is the newest form of transportation at Walt Disney World.
-So there isn’t any wonder that guests like to incorporate the gondolas into their resort-hopping adventures.
+Often, guests like to incorporate a ride on the gondolas into their resort-hopping adventures.

 Here are the Skyliner Resorts: